Rodrigo Rollemberg

 Rodrigo Sobral Rollemberg (born July 13, 1959) is a Brazilian politician and member of the Brazilian Socialist Party (PSB).
-He served as Governor of the Federal District from 2015 to 2019.
+He served as governor of the Federal District from 2015 to 2019.

 Rollemberg won the 2014 Federal District gubernatorial election on October 5, 2014, with 812,036 votes, or 55.56% of the vote.
-He defeated the Party of the Republic (PR) gubernatorial candidate, Jofran Frejat, who placed second with 649,587 votes, or 44.44%.
+He defeated the Party of the Republic (PR) gubernatorial candidate Jofran Frejat, who placed second with 649,587 votes, or 44.44%.

 Following his election victory, Rollemberg pledged to hold the government of the Federal District more accountable.
 He also promised to create a "accountability council," composed of civic leaders and private citizens.
 Rollemberg took office on January 1, 2015, succeeding outgoing Governor Agnelo Queiroz.

 Early life and education

-Born in 1959 in the city of Rio de Janeiro, he moved to Brasília in 1960.
+Born in 1959 in the city of Rio de Janeiro, Rollemberg moved to Brasília in 1960.
 He graduated in History from the University of Brasília in 1983.